 MITEI’s Founding and Sustaining Members support “flagship” energy research programs and projects at MIT to advance energy technologies to benefit their businesses and society.
 They also provide seed funding for early-stage innovative research projects and support named Energy Fellows at MIT.
 To date, members have made possible 170 seed grant projects across the campus as well as fellowships for about 400 graduate students and postdoctoral fellows in 20 MIT departments and divisions.

 MITEI’s Startup Member class has been created for energy startups, designed to help them clear technology hurdles and advance toward commercialization by accessing the talent and facilities at MIT.

 MITEI’s Associate Members support a range of MIT research consortia, education programs, and outreach activities together with multiple stakeholders from industry, government, and academia.
-Specific programs include the Low-Carbon Energy Centers, Mobility of the Future Study, Spring Symposium, and MITEI Seminar Series.
+Specific programs include the Low-Carbon Energy Centers, Spring Symposium, and MITEI Seminar Series.

 MITEI Affiliates are individual donors and foundations that support MITEI’s energy- and climate-related activities across the Institute.
 Specific programs include the Energy Undergraduate Research Opportunities Program, supplemental seed funding for early-stage innovative research projects, the MIT Energy Conference, the Tata Center for Technology and Design, and the MIT Climate CoLab.